MovieMaker93/hugo-arm-site/README.md

 WORKDIR /usr/share/nginx/html
 ```
 This **Dockerfile** :
-1. Downloads the hugo bin for 64bit linux
+1. Downloads the Hugo bin for 64bit Linux
 2. Builds the content of the site in the **/site** directory with ```RUN /usr/bin/hugo```
-3. Moves the content of the site in the **nginx** html directory
+3. Moves the content of the site in the **Nginx** HTML directory

-For **local testing** on linux 64bit machine:
+For **local testing** on Linux 64bit machine:
 Prerequisites:
 1. Have docker already installed on your machine
-2. Run the image on linux 64bit machine
+2. Run the image on a linux 64bit machine

 Commands:
 1. Build the image with : ```docker build --tag mysite . ```